Quantum Error Correction for Beginners: Quantum error correction with stabiliser codes

-Taking the $[[7,1,3]]$ code as an example, you can see that if the error operator is $E = X_i$, where $i = (1,...,7)$, representing a bit-flip on any {\em one} of the 7 physical qubits, then regardless of the location, $E$ will anti-commute with a unique combination of $(K^4,K^5,K^6)$.
+The general procedure for error correction is identical to state preparation.
+Each of the code stabilizers is sequentially measured.
+Since a error free state is already a $+1$ eigenstate of all the stabilizers, errors which anti-commute with any of the stabilizers describing the code will flip the relevant eigenstate and consequently measuring the parity of these stabilizers will return a result of $\ket{1}$.
+Taking the $[[7,1,3]]$ code as an example, if the error operator is $E = X_i$ (where $i = 1,...,7$), representing a bit-flip on any {\em one} of the 7 physical qubits, then regardless of the location, $E$ will anti-commute with a unique combination of $K^4,K^5$ and $K^6$.
 Hence the classical results of measuring these three operators will indicate if and where a single $X$ error has occurred.
-Similarly, if $E=Z_i$, then the error operator will anti-commute with a unique combination of, $(K^1,K^2,K^3)$.
-Consequently, the first three stabilizers for the $[[7,1,3]]$ code correspond to $Z$ sector correction while the second three stabilizers correspond to $X$ sector correction.
-Note, that correction for Pauli $Y$ errors are also taken care of by correcting in the $X$ and $Z$ sector since a $Y$ error on a single qubit is equivalent to both an $X$ and $Z$ error on the same qubit, i.e. $Y = iXZ$.
+Similarly, if $E=Z_i$, then the error operator will anti-commute with a unique combination of, $K^1,K^2$ and $K^3$.
+Consequently, the first three stabilizers for the $[[7,1,3]]$ code correspond to $Z$ error correction while the second three stabilizers correspond to $X$ error correction.
+Note that correction for Pauli $Y$ errors is achieved by correcting in the $X$ and $Z$ sector since a $Y$ error on a single qubit is equivalent to both an $X$ and $Z$ error on the same qubit, i.e. $Y = iXZ$.

-Fig. \ref{fig:correct} illustrates the circuit for full error correction with the $[[7,1,3]]$ code.
-As you can see it is simply an extension of the preparation circuit [Fig. \ref{fig:7qubitprep}] where all six stabilizers are measured across the data block.
+The circuit shown in Fig.~\ref{fig:correct} illustrates the circuit for full error correction with the $[[7,1,3]]$ code.
+As you can see it is simply an extension of the preparation circuit shown in Fig.~\ref{fig:7qubitprep}, where all six stabilizers are measured across the data block.

-Even though we have specifically used the $[[7,1,3]]$ code as an example, the procedure for error correction and state preparation is identical for all stabilizer codes allowing for full correction for both bit and phase errors without obtaining any information regarding the state of the logical qubit.
+Even though we have specifically used the $[[7,1,3]]$ code as an example, this procedure for error correction and state preparation will work for all stabilizer codes (although other correction procedures are possible~\cite{S97,S02,K05}).

-\section{Digitization of Quantum Errors}
+\section{Digitization of quantum errors}

 Up until now we have remained fairly abstract regarding the analysis of quantum errors.
 Specifically, we have examined QEC from the standpoint of a discrete set of Pauli errors occurring at certain locations within a larger quantum circuit.
-In this section we examine how this analysis of errors relates to more realistic processes such as environmental decoherence and systematic gate errors.
+In this section we examine how this analysis of errors relates to some of the more realistic processes such as environmental decoherence and systematic gate errors.